VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Related Work

 \subsection{Modeling Contact Deformation and Slippage}

 In legged robotics, slippage and/or deformation have typically been addressed by assuming the contact location of a stance foot is entirely static throughout the stance period (yet affected by Gaussian noise).
 Thus, the main focus has been on detecting and ignoring the feet that are not in fixed contact with the ground.
 This is a relatively simple task when a foot is equipped with force/torque sensors.
-In this case, a high vertical component of the measured force would imply that the contact force is within the friction cone and therefore nonslipping.
+In this case, a high vertical component of the measured force would imply that the contact force is within the friction cone and, therefore, nonslipping.
 However, residual errors due to model uncertainty or deformation might persist. \etalcite{Fahmi}{Fahmi2021} have shown that incorrect contact detections on soft ground (\ie detecting a ``rigid'' contact while the leg and ground are still deforming) are a key contributor to leg odometry drift.

 \etalcite{Bloesch}{Bloesch2013} proposed an Unscented Kalman Filter design that fused IMU and differential kinematics.
 The approach used a threshold on the Mahalanobis distance of the filter innovation to infer velocity measurement outliers (caused by misclassified contact legs) which were then ignored.
+More recently, the idea was extended by \etalcite{Kim}{jemin2021} where the threshold on the Mahalanobis distance was replaced with a tunable threshold on the contact foot velocity estimated from the previous state.

-For systems without feet sensors, more sophisticated methods were proposed. \etalcite{Hwangbo}{Hwangbo2016} presented a probabilistic approach where information from kinematics, differential kinematics and dynamics were fused together within a Hidden Markov Model (HMM).
+For systems without feet sensors, more sophisticated methods were proposed. \etalcite{Hwangbo}{Hwangbo2016} presented a probabilistic approach where information from kinematics, differential kinematics, and dynamics were fused within a Hidden Markov Model (HMM).
 This approach was later integrated with a dynamic trotting controller and demonstrated on the ANYmal robot walking on ice \cite{Jenelten2019}.

-Instead of a HMM, \etalcite{Bledt}{bledt2018icra} proposed to fuse information from kinematics and dynamics, as well as additional input from the controller's gait cycle within a Kalman filter.
+Instead of an HMM, \etalcite{Bledt}{bledt2018icra} proposed to fuse information from kinematics and dynamics, as well as additional input from the controller's gait cycle within a Kalman filter.
 Their work was demonstrated on the Cheetah 3 robot walking on rubble.
+Both \cite{Hwangbo2016} and \cite{bledt2018icra} focused more on detecting the contact as early as possible for control purposes, rather than determining the contact periods that would minimize the state estimation error.

+\etalcite{Camurri}{Camurri2017} proposed a contact detector that learned the optimal force threshold to detect a foot in contact for a specific gait, and an impact detector that adapted the measurement covariance online to reject unreliable measurements.